-In the last 15-20 years, I think a 72-hour bug out bag or kit was the thing we all did.
-Well, we need to up our game people.
+In the last 15-20 years, I think a 72-hour bug-out bag or kit was the thing we all did.
+Well, we need to up our game, my friends.
 I have been looking online at some groups that have a list of maybe 20 items and it all fits in a gallon container.
 No water.
 WHAT?
 They called this little unit a 72-hour kit!
 Crazy, huh?

 Yep, that’s what I said.
 I looked at some of the items on the list that filled the gallon jug with a handle, I would not eat 99% of the food items on the list.
 If I was starving, of course, I would have to eat it, right?
 But I would be so thirsty from all the sodium!